SharePoint/sp-dev-docs/docs/apis/amr-api-reference.md

 - Activities
 - List Item shortcuts

-Including extended metadata slows down the export significantly.
+Including extended metadata slows down the read significantly.
 For file share migrations, keep the default value `false`.
 Set to `true` only when necessary, for complex migration projects.

 ##### IncludePermission

 Optional.

-A **Bool** value to indicate if permissions export is needed.
+A **Bool** value to indicate if permissions read is needed.
 Default value is `false`.

-When set to `true`, AMR API exports permission metadata in `RoleAssignments` tags in `Manifest.xml` files.
-The file includes all distinguished permission metadata for each exported SharePoint object, along with property `ScopeId`.
+When set to `true`, AMR API reads permission metadata in `RoleAssignments` tags in `Manifest.xml` files.
+The file includes all distinguished permission metadata for each read SharePoint object, along with property `ScopeId`.

 ##### Using IncludeSecurity with IncludePermission

-`IncludeSecurity` exports the full list of all Users and Groups on the target Site.
-Optionally use `IncludePermission` to export permission metadata, if needed.
+`IncludeSecurity` reads the full list of all Users and Groups on the target Site.
+Optionally use `IncludePermission` to read permission metadata, if needed.
 There are four possible combinations for using both **readOption**:

-- `IncludeSecurity`=`true`, `IncludePermission`=`false`: exports the full list of all Users and Groups information of the target Site, without permissions.
+- `IncludeSecurity`=`true`, `IncludePermission`=`false`: reads the full list of all Users and Groups information of the target Site, without permissions.
-- `IncludeSecurity`=`false`, `IncludePermission`=`true`: exports permissions with a list of corresponding User and Group information, related to the permissions exported.
+- `IncludeSecurity`=`false`, `IncludePermission`=`true`: reads permissions with a list of corresponding User and Group information, related to the permissions read.
-- `IncludeSecurity`=`true`, `IncludePermission`=`true`: exports permissions with the full list of all User and Group information of the target Site.
+- `IncludeSecurity`=`true`, `IncludePermission`=`true`: reads permissions with the full list of all User and Group information of the target Site.
-- `IncludeSecurity`=`false`, `IncludePermission`=`false`: exports no permissions, Users or Groups information.
+- `IncludeSecurity`=`false`, `IncludePermission`=`false`: reads no permissions, Users or Groups information.

 ##### StartChangeToken